Disc protrusion prevention — steps you can take

-Disc protrusion is a common form of degenerative disc disease and often occurs due to the natural aging process of the spine.
-While some causes of disc protrusion are unavoidable, such as sudden injury, some potential risks for developing this condition with the natural aging of the spine can be reduced with certain lifestyle changes.
+Disc protrusion is a common degenerative spine condition and often occurs due to the natural aging process of the spine.
+While this primary cause of disc protrusion is unavoidable, other risks for developing this condition can be reduced with certain lifestyle changes.

-The following adjustments can help promote a healthy spine and prevent the damages of disc protrusion:
+The following adjustments can help promote a healthy spine and potentially prevent conditions like disc protrusion:

 - Exercise regularly to strengthen supporting back muscles